 - Improving competitor support and reducing barriers to entry

-- Increasing and appreciating diversity and inclusion within WorldSkills UK, the skills competitions and its partners
+- Increasing and appreciating diversity and inclusion within WorldSkills UK, the skills competitions and our partners

 - Forming a clear vision and narrative around diversity and inclusion across our organisation and our partners